cbrocas/blog/_posts/2022-08-23-sharing-some-thoughts-from-conference-organizer.md

 **Being consistent over time with your mission helps you build credibility for your event** and allows you to build trust with participants and the broader security community.

-Last, having a specific mission brings clarity, readibility to attendees, speakers and sponsors.
-And as a tool, it definitively makes organizers life easier when, for example, you have to choose among the talks proposals of the call for paper.
+Having a specific mission **brings also clarity, readibility** to attendees, speakers and sponsors.

+And **as a tool, it definitively makes organizers life easier** when, for example, you have to choose among the talks proposals of the call for paper.

 # Advocating for long-term actions